Education Resources for parents and teachers

 Soft Touch have a constantly evolving range of projects on the go – for more information click here to go to their website.

-Resources to support when children struggle to attend school
+Resources to support when children struggle to attend education

 Emotionally based school avoidance (EBSA) Frequently Asked Questions